thinkC/terraform-spotify/README.md

 ![terraform-spotify](./img/terraform-spotify.PNG)
 **image from https://learn.hashicorp.com/**

-Next, we set the redirect URI as an environment variable which instruct the autjorization proxy server to our Spotify access token on port `27228`.
+Next, we set the redirect URI as an environment variable which instruct the authorization proxy server to grant our Spotify access token on port `27228`.

-Next we run the following on our terminal
+Next we run the following on our terminal.
+Here I am using git bash.

 ```bash
 export SPOTIFY_CLIENT_REDIRECT_URI=http://localhost:27228/spotify_callback